top of page

 Have a constructive opinion, comment or question you'd like to share?
 Feel free to add it to the comment section of this blog.

 And thanks for reading!
 My writing is based on my own experiences.
-I am not a psychologist.
-But I have had to wrestle with both sensitivity and ADHD my entire life and career.
-I am inclined toward behavioral sciences and organizational psychology.
 I have taken a lot of mental notes and watched a wide variety of dynamics play out in my direct and indirect teams.
 I've also reflected deeply on things I could have done differently in some of those situations.
 I now feel moved to write about what I've learned.
 I'm always up for a good discussion if you are moved to leave a comment.

 Speaking from the heart,